moushamiii/beijing-housing-market-analysis/README.md

 - Creating visualisations to compare appreciation trends across Beijing districts
 - Identifying high-growth investment opportunities
 - Developing investment recommendations based on analytical findings
 - Presenting findings in the final project report
+- My charts and dashboards along with the analysis can be found in the `images/` folder.

 ---